top of page

 Issue

-The cost of college education has dramatically increased over the years at an accelerated rate and has become a serious problem.
-If nothing is done in order to resolve the issue, higher education may be beyond what an average citizen may be able to afford in this country.
+The cost of college education has dramatically risen over the years and has become a serious problem for many families.
+If nothing is done to resolve the issue, higher education may be beyond what an average person may be able to afford in this country.

 One way to reduce the cost of college is to reduce the time that it takes to achieve a Bachelor's degree